Dress Code / Gang Related Activities / Suspension and Expulsion Guidelines

 - Shorts, skirts and dresses must be at least “finger-tip length” to be worn at school.

 - Only school purchased or plain black hats or caps are allowed on campus.
 Hats may not be altered in any way.
 They must be worn in a forward position and taken off when indoors.
-Hoods of sweatshirts may not be worn indoors.

 - Pajama tops, bottoms, and/or slippers will not be allowed.

-- Clothing, accessories, or jewelry with inappropriate language, pictures, inferences, or symbols which tend to mock, ridicule, provoke, demean, or display words or pictures associated with alcoholic beverages, tobacco products, gangs, sex, drugs, or items associated with alcohol, tobacco, sex, or drug use shall not be worn at school.
+- Clothing, accessories, or jewelry with inappropriate language, pictures, inferences, or symbols which tend to mock, ridicule, provoke, demean, or display words or pictures associated with alcoholic beverages, tobacco products, gangs, sex, drugs, or items associated with alcohol, tobacco, sex, or drug use shall not be worn or carried at school.

 - Lettering and printing will be allowed on garments as long as it is not crude, vulgar, and does not contain profanity of make reference to tobacco, drugs, alcohol, violence, gangs, or is sexually suggestive, and is not a racial slur or epithet.